Catesby Tunnel: Redevelopment

 Numerous reopening proposals for sections of the GCML have featured Catesby Tunnel.
 In 2000, Chiltern Railways expressed an interest in reopening the route to passengers as far as Rugby or even Leicester, though this never came forward.
 The trackbed was also included in failed proposals by Central Railway to build a new intermodal freight line from Liverpool to Europe.
 It was also part of a possible alignment explored during the planning phase of High Speed 2; the preferred route ended up following a course several miles further west.

-Proposals emerged in 2014 to convert the tunnel into a vehicle testing facility.
+Proposals emerged in 2014 to convert the tunnel into a vehicle and professional cycling team testing facility.
 The planning approval was granted in February 2017.
 The facility allows performance, aerodynamics, air cooling and emissions to be analysed in a controlled environment at full scale, the only facility of its type for hire anywhere in the world.
 With the ends of the tunnel being preserved for roosting bats, about 1.5 miles in the centre is available for testing.
-Cars will be able to maintain 100 mph for about 40 seconds before braking.
-Public access to the tunnel will be offered on Sundays for cycling.
+Cars are able to maintain 100 mph for about 40 seconds before braking.
+Public tours are available about once a month.
 Engineering work for conversion to a wind tunnel, including renovation of the drainage, was started in 2020 with a projected cost of £13 million.
 The facility opened as a test facility in summer 2021, with a remote-control turntable at the end.